GluuFederation/docs-ce-prod/docs/source/reference/persistence.md

 ### Couchbase

-[Couchbase](https://www.couchbase.com/) is a newly supported persistence layer option introduced in CE 4.0.
-Its data model is very similar to the LDAP layer, so an existing DB can be converted from LDIF to Couchbase.
+[Couchbase](https://www.couchbase.com/) is a newly supported persistence layer option introduced in 4.0.
+Its data model is very similar to LDAP, so an existing DB can be converted from LDIF to Couchbase.

 Here is sample data entry with key `scopes_10B2`:

 ```
 {